-- The patterns in the left-hand side of each clause should consist only of constructors and variables. - No variable should occur more than once on the left-hand side of a single clause. - The patterns of all clauses should together cover all possible inputs of the function. - The function should be terminating on all possible inputs, see Termination Checking.
+- The patterns in the left-hand side of each clause should consist only of constructors and variables. - No variable should occur more than once on the left-hand side of a single clause. - The patterns of all clauses should together cover all possible inputs of the function, see Coverage Checking. - The function should be terminating on all possible inputs, see Termination Checking.

-3.11.3 Special patterns
+3.12.3 Special patterns